InterContinental Sydney – An opulent, convenient, historic, and modern hotel.

 - Guests: Mostly business people, and couples or small groups on short getaways.

 - Pets: Not allowed.

-- Views: Differ greatly – of the harbour, Harbour Bridge, Opera House, Royal Botanic Gardens or the city.
+- Views: Differ greatly – of the harbor, Harbour Bridge, Opera House, Royal Botanic Gardens, or the city.

 - Parking: Available for A$65 per night.

 - How to Book: Booking.com will have the best rates.

 - Website: icsydney.com.au